OWASP/API-Security/2019/en/src/0xa7-security-misconfiguration.md

   assets (e.g., images).
 * An automated process to continuously assess the effectiveness of the configuration and settings in all environments.
-* To prevent exception traces and other valuable information from being sent back to attackers, if applicable, define and enforce all API response payload schemas including error responses.

 ## References